dmbrazhnikov/Sprint_4/README.md

-This project contains a set of UI automation tests based on Selenide and plain Selenium with easy to somewhat moderate complexity and technique level.
+This is simple set of UI automation tests based on Selenide framework and plain Selenium code with easy to somewhat moderate code complexity.